arachne-framework/architecture/adr-013-error-reporting.md

 Historically, error handling has not been Clojure's strong suite.
 For the most part, errors take the form of a JVM exception, with a long stack trace that includes a lot of Clojure's implementation as well as stack frames that pertain directly to user code.

-Additionally, prior to the advent of `clojure.spec`, Clojure errors were often "deep": an very generic error (like an NPE) would be thrown from far within a branch, rather than eagerly validating inputs.
+Additionally, prior to the advent of `clojure.spec`, Clojure errors were often "deep": a very generic error (like a NullPointerException) would be thrown from far within a branch, rather than eagerly validating inputs.

-There are Clojure libraries which make an attempt to improve the situation, but they typically do it by overriding Clojure's default exception printing functions across the board, and are sometimes "lossy", dropping information that  could be desirable to a
+There are Clojure libraries which make an attempt to improve the situation, but they typically do it by overriding Clojure's default exception printing functions across the board, and are sometimes "lossy", dropping information that could be desirable to a developer.

 Spec provides an opportunity to improve the situation across the board, and with Arachne we want to be on the leading edge of providing helpful error messages that point straight to the problem, minimize time spent trying to figure out what's going on, and let developers get straight back to working on what matters to them.

 Ideally, Arachne's error handling should exhibit the following qualities:

-- Never hide posibly relevant information
+- Never hide possibly relevant information.
-- Allow module developers to be as helpful as possible to people using their tools
+- Allow module developers to be as helpful as possible to people using their tools.
 - Provide rich, colorful, multi-line detailed explanations of what went wrong (when applicable.)
 - Be compatible with existing Clojure error-handling practices for errors thrown from libraries that Arachne doesn't control.
 - Not violate expectations of experienced Clojure programmers.